AMVI Cuff Materials — Sterling Silver, Black Rhodium, Green Sapphire, Satin Finish — Atelier CPII

 Enquire further

-Perforated matte black metal surface — micro-abrasion finish reference
+Perforated matte metal surface — satin finish reference

 The AMVI Cuff.
 300 numbered pieces.
 Fall 2026.